unigiriunini/holy-grail-war-trpg/README.md

 ## Usage

-There are two ways to get started: using the MyFVTTSystem system generator command or manually renaming and updating files.
+There are two ways to get started: using the HolyGrailWarTRPG system generator command or manually renaming and updating files.

 Regardless of which method you choose, think carefully about your system's name.
 Your system's package name when submitted to Foundry must be formatted like `alphanumeric-lowercase`, and it must be unique.
 Check the Foundry systems package list for conflicts before committing to a name!